Boris Johnson made an announcement on Sunday, May

 there is a presumption that you will.

 There is no expectation that a child shielding either

 themselves or another member of the family living with them should

 attend.
 However, if they fall into one or other category of child

-now expected to return, the parents should notify the school about
+now expected to return, the parents should notify the school including